api3dao/oev-docs/docs/oev-searchers/glossary.md

 ### OEV updates

 OEV updates are data feed updates performed by searchers after winning the auction with the intention of capturing OEV.
-These updates are an extension of our [base feed](#base-feed).
+These updates are an extension of our [base feed](#base-feed) updates.

 ### OEV Network